hugomarshall/hugomarshall/project-skills.md

 >
 >### **POS (Point of sale):**
 >
-> Area for comercial sector and representatives collect orders.
+> Area for comercial sector and representatives to collect orders.
 Based on his/her permissions, its possible to choose price catalogs with filters.
 >
 >### **Back-office:**
 >
-> Area for CEO, managers, directors, heads and back office team to parametrize, control and management the whole system with hierach policies for manufacturiing, comercial,  packing, logistics
+> Area for CEO, managers, directors, heads and back office team to parametrize, control and management the whole system with hierach policies for manufacturing, comercial,  packing and logistics.
 >
 >**Background process:**
 >